William Landsberg: Life and career

 Born in Bensonhurst, Brooklyn, in 1915, William W. Landsberg graduated from Carnegie-Mellon University in 1936 with a Bachelor of Architecture degree.
 He then attended the Harvard Graduate School of Design to study Modern architecture from masters Walter Gropius and Marcel Breuer.
 He graduated in 1938, and from 1939 to 1940, worked as a draftsman in the firm of Gropius & Breuer.

-Landsberg married Muriel Ginsberg in 1941 and, serving as an Army architect, was deployed to St. Johns, Newfoundland, where he lived for two years, designing and supervising the building of military air bases for WWII Allies.
+Landsberg married Muriel Ginsberg in 1941 and, serving as an Army architect, was deployed to St. John's, Newfoundland, where he lived for two years, designing and supervising the building of military air bases for WWII Allies.
 Landsberg later served with the 1253rd Combat Engineers Battalion of the 9th Army and participated in the crossing of the Rhine in March 1945.

 In 1948 on the streets of Manhattan, Landsberg ran into former teacher and employer Breuer, who asked Landsberg to leave his current position at Skidmore, Owings & Merrill and join Breuer's newly created firm.
 As Director of Design, Landsberg and Breuer worked closely together on a number of projects, including the exhibition house for the House in the Garden series at the Museum of Modern Art.
 As Breuer's most trusted associate, Landsberg would create proper architectural drawings from Breuer's illustrations and ideas.
 Landsberg would also write correspondence on behalf of Breuer, as according to Landsberg, “his command of English was not so good”.

 Landsberg worked with Breuer on several commercial and residential commissions in the Long Island, NY area including Hanson House in Lloyd Harbor, the Witalis House in Kings Point, and the O.E.
 McIntyre Plant in Westbury, NY.
 Landsberg left Breuer's employment in 1956.

 William Landsberg started his own design firm in Port Washington, NY, in 1956 where he would design homes, synagogues, and commercial buildings and continue his working relationship with Breuer.
 In 1957, Landsberg designed a house for Randall and Helen McIntyre in Deer Park, NY which was awarded Architectural Record's House-of-the-Year award and was featured in the magazine.

 In the early 60s and beyond, Landsberg worked as Project Architect for many large New York firms, including Kahn & Jacobs HOK and Edward Durell Stone.
 He also spent time creating his own artwork, and became very active in community affairs such as the North Shore Community Arts Center and the Manhasset Art Association.
 Landsberg also served as a local Building Inspector and Board Member of Zoning Appeals.
 He also presided as President of the local chapter of American Field Services.